-There’s no better way to keep the game free than just make your own court.
-The thing is, a home tennis court can cost upwards of $25,000 — nobody is looking to pay for that.
+There’s no better way to keep ongoing costs down than to have a court in your own back yard.
+The thing is— a home tennis court can cost upwards of $65,000 — nobody is looking to pay for that.

 What do You Need for Your Own Tennis Court?